 Teachers with well-established and clearly defined classroom management strategies can positively affect their student’s behavior.

 You may be wondering, how do you successfully implement classroom routines?
 Incorporating effective routines into your classroom will take time, consistency, follow-up, and effort.

-The alternative of not taking the steps necessary would be escalating stress and frustration.
+The alternative of not taking the necessary steps would be escalating stress and frustration.
 You will be continuously telling the students over and over again what to do.

 How Classroom Routines are Important for Effective Classroom Management

-So, think of all the transitions and activities that cause you trouble throughout the day, like distributing materials, transition time between activities and tasks, what to do when a student has finished a task, handing in work, etc. Think about how much easier your day would be if you had routines in place for all these stressful situations.
+So, think of all the transitions and activities that cause you trouble throughout the day, like distributing materials, transition time between activities and tasks, what to do when a student has finished a task, handing in work, etc. Think about how much easier your day would be if you had routines for all these stressful situations.
 How much smoother would the lesson be if students knew exactly what to do in each of these situations?

 Ideas for Learning Effective Classroom Management Techniques